Monday, June 28, 2010

 Job Hunting While Employed - Dos and Don'ts

-overlook opportunities within your own company.
+DON'T overlook opportunities within your own company.
 Consider employment opportunities that may be right under your nose.
 Many companies looking to fill vacancies give preference to internal candidates and make an effort to encourage these individual to apply for other positions within the company.

 DO be discreet.
 If you want to keep your job search a secret, don't talk about it.
 If you tell your co-workers, you can be sure that it will get back to your boss, one way or another.